-According to Sugandhy (2007), the development concept sustainable village implies that boundaries are determined by the level of society and social organizations regarding natural resources and biosphere ability to absorb various impacts of human activities.
-The development process takes place continuously and is supported by existing natural resources with environmental and human qualities that are increasingly developing within the scope of carrying capacity.
+According to Sugandhy (2007), the sustainable village development concept implies that boundaries are determined by the level of society and social organizations regarding natural resources and biosphere ability to absorb various impacts of human activities.
+The development process takes place continuously and is supported by existing natural resources with environmental and qualities human that are increasingly developing within the scope of carrying capacity.